ranzan97/Tensorflow/README.md

 - 3-layer convolutional neural network with max pooling
 - 10-epoch training with accuracy tracking
 - Performance visualization through training/validation accuracy plot

+### Transfer_Learning_Oxford_Flowers.ipynb

+- Utilizes the pre-trained EfficientNetB0 model for flower classification on the Oxford Flowers dataset.
+- Incorporates L2 regularization and early stopping to improve model generalization and prevent overfitting.
+- Unfreezes the base model during fine-tuning with a lower learning rate for optimal results.
+-  Includes a function in `transfer_learning_oxford_flowers.py` to predict flower classes from new images with confidence scores.